marcopennekamp/lore/specification/multi-functions.md

 ### TODOs

 - **Multi-Calls:** A multi-function call that, Instead of calling exactly one function, calls *all* candidates in the min set.
+  - Alternative: Introduce a `min` function that returns a list of all functions that *would* be called!
+Then the user can decide to call them right away or work with them in some other way.